The Bankrate promise

-Taking a distribution from a tax qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
-However, the IRS rule of 55 may allow you to receive a distribution after attaining age 55 (and before age 59 ½) without triggering the early penalty if your plan provides for such distributions.
+Taking a distribution from a tax-qualified retirement plan, such as a 401(k), prior to age 59½ is generally subject to a 10 percent early withdrawal tax penalty.
+However, the IRS rule of 55 may allow you to receive a distribution in the year you reach age 55 or later (and before age 59½) without triggering the early penalty if your plan provides for such distributions.

-The distribution would still be subject to an income tax withholding rate of 20 percent, however.
-(If it turns out that 20 percent is more than you owe based on your total taxable income, you will get a refund after filing your yearly tax return.)
+Any distribution would still be subject to an income tax withholding rate of 20 percent, however.
+(If it turns out that 20 percent is more than you owe based on your total taxable income, you’ll get a refund after filing your yearly tax return.)

-It’s important to note that the rule of 55 does not apply to traditional or Roth IRAs.
+It’s important to note that the of 55 is not available at all for traditional or Roth IRAs.

-Should you take advantage of the rule of 55 to take an early distribution?
+How to use the rule of 55 to retire early

-Many companies have retirement plans that allow employees to take advantage of the rule of 55, but your company may not offer the option.
+Many companies have retirement plans that allow employees to take advantage of the rule of 55, but your company may not offer one.

-- You leave a position (voluntarily or involuntarily) in or after the year you turn 55 years old.
+- In or after the year you turn 55.
+You leave a position (voluntarily or involuntarily) in or after the year you turn 55 years old.

-- You understand that taking early withdrawals means forfeiting any gains that you might otherwise have earned on your investments.
+- Potential lost gains.
+You understand that taking early withdrawals means forfeiting any gains that you might otherwise have earned on your investments.

-- You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income should be lower if you are not working.
+- Reduce taxes.
+You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income may be lower if you are not working.

 However, as with any financial decision, be sure to check with a trusted advisor or tax professional first to avoid any unforeseen consequences.

-- The amount of your income for the year in which you begin the withdrawal plus the early withdrawal will put you into a higher marginal tax bracket.
+- If it would push you to a higher tax bracket.
+The amount of your income for the year in which you begin the withdrawal plus the early withdrawal might put you into a higher marginal tax bracket.

-- Your plan requires a one-time lump sum withdrawal, which may force you to take more money than you want and subject you to ordinary income tax liability.
+- If you’re required to take a lump sum.
+Your plan might require a one-time lump sum withdrawal, which may force you to take more money than you want and subject you to ordinary income tax liability.
 These funds will no longer be available as a source of tax-advantaged retirement income.

-- You want to leave your current employer before a year in which you turn 55 and start taking withdrawals at age 55.
+- If you’re younger than 55 years old.
+You might want to leave your current employer before a year in which you turn 55 and start taking withdrawals at age 55.
 Note this is NOT allowed and you will be assessed the 10 percent early withdrawal penalty.

 Other important considerations

-If you’re considering taking a rule off 55 withdrawal, you’ll also want to consider a few other things:
+If you’re thinking of taking a rule of 55 withdrawal, you’ll also want to consider a few other things:

 - If you have funds in multiple former employer plans, the rule applies only to the plan of your current/most recent employer.
 If you have funds in multiple plans that you want to access using the rule of 55, be sure to roll over those funds into your current employer’s plan (if it accepts rollovers) BEFORE you leave the employer.